Florin Stoian — Product Designer

 04 The redesign — homepage

 The new homepage actually walks you through it.
 A clear pitch at the top, then a five-step “how it works”, then the proof: 450k members, an 87.93% completion rate, and logos from Forbes, Wired and Runner's World.
 After that, a handful of popular and licensed challenges, reviews, a money-back guarantee, and the FAQ.
-The full catalogue is still a click away under “View all challenges.”
+The full catalogue is still there, one click away under “View all challenges.”
 It just stopped being the first wall you hit.

 theconqueror.events — afterscroll ↕